 - Major life event: An excused absence may be granted in light of a major life event such as a death in your immediate family, the wedding of an immediate family member, or other major event.
 The granting of an excused absence in these instances will be considered on a case by case basis.

 All Courses, Clerkships and Clinical Rotations

-In order to obtain an excused absence, request a make-up exam, or request an exam extension (including IMS exams, OSCEs and Shelf exams), please first contact your Academy Director via email.
+In order to obtain an excused absence, request a make-up exam, or request an exam extension (including IMS exams, OSCEs and Shelf exams), please first contact your Academy Director (in the preclinical years) or Clerkship Coordinator (for required clerkships in the clinical years) via email.
 Both to maximize your own learning and to help course leaders and administrators with their planning, please request approval as far in advance as possible, two weeks at a minimum.
 In the case of illness, an absence will be approved retroactively with appropriate documentation.
-Please make sure to provide the required note from Health Services or your healthcare provider to your Academy Director within two days of your return.
+Please make sure to provide the required note from Health Services or your healthcare provider to your Academy Director/Clerkship Coordinator within two days of your return.

 Absences from clinical electives (vs. required clerkships) need to be arranged directly with the course leader.
 If a student misses more than a few days, the student may ask for the elective to be shortened and only receive credit for the weeks attended (for example, 3 weeks instead of 4).

 A pattern of repeated absences may be brought to the attention of the Associate Dean for Medical Education.

 Lectures: Attendance at medical school lectures is strongly encouraged but not required.